If you’re in the market for a new set of cookware or you’re trying out a new recipe with pans you already own, you might

 Here’s what they told me.

-All-Clad stainless steel cookware is oven-safe and under the broiler up to 600 degrees Fahrenheit (315 degrees Celsius).
-All-Clad non-stick cookware is oven-safe up to 500 degrees Fahrenheit (260 degrees Celsius), but it’s only safe under the broiler for a minute or two).
+All-Clad stainless steel cookware is oven-safe and broiler-safe up to 600 degrees Fahrenheit (315 degrees Celsius).
+All-Clad non-stick cookware is oven-safe up to 500 degrees Fahrenheit (260 degrees Celsius), but it’s only safe under the broiler for a minute or two.

 They also emphasized that for both their stainless steel and non-stick cookware, the lids are NOT oven-safe.